SNOW

 Key Takeaways

-• GOVERNANCE_ALIGNMENT is MISALIGNED -- ~$400M in insider selling with zero discretionary purchases over 18 months; CEO's only purchase was contractually required per offer letter; no insider bought during two separate 20%+ pullbacks.
+- •GOVERNANCE_ALIGNMENT is MISALIGNED -- ~$400M in insider selling with zero discretionary purchases over 18 months; CEO's only purchase was contractually required per offer letter; no insider bought during two separate 20%+ pullbacks.
+10-K confirms buyback-to-SBC ratio collapsed from 131% to 55% — buybacks no longer offset dilution.
 Procedural compliance via 10b5-1 plans prevents escalation to CAPTURED.

 Key Tensions

-• The SBC-dilution-buyback cycle is the defining financial characteristic: the company borrows ($2.3B convertible notes) to buy back SBC-driven dilution, but net dilution persists — creating a fundamental question about who captures the value of genuine business growth
+- •The SBC-dilution-buyback cycle is the defining financial characteristic: the company borrows ($2.3B convertible notes) to buy back SBC-driven dilution, but net dilution persists, raising a fundamental question about who captures the value of genuine business growth

 Myth Meter